vanus-labs/docs/content/cloud-docs/source/aws-s3/setup.md

 ---

-# Step 2: Create an Create Access Key
+# Step 2: Create an Access Key
 1. Now click on the user you just created.
    ![img.png](images/14.png)
 2. Under **Security and credential** scroll down the page to `Access Key`, and Click **Create access key**.